PascalVisser/CalorieCalculator_Webapp/README.txt

 With no errors or messages, it is good.

-This tunnel need to be open before running the web app, otherwise the database interaction will fail.
+This tunnel needs to be open before running the web app, otherwise the database interaction will fail.

-The Databse:

-The database exisit of the following schemas:

-_nog aanvullen_

-Possible issues:
+# Possible issues:

-if in the AutoComplete.jp errors are trown at Asyc/await.
+if in the AutoComplete.jp errors are thrown at Asyc/await.
 Do the following:

-- In IntelliJ go to File > Settings > Lauguages & Frameworks > JavaScript
+- In IntelliJ go to File > Settings > Languages & Frameworks > JavaScript
-- Set JavaScript lauguage versionto ECMAScript 6+
+- Set JavaScript language version to ECMAScript 6+
-- Enable everyting in libaries
+- Enable everything in libraries
-- Webpack need to be set on automtically
+- Webpack need to be set on automatically

-Support:
+# Support:

-All other questions can be email to p.visser@st.hanze.nl or e.ooms@st.hanze.nl
+All other questions can be emailed to p.visser@st.hanze.nl or e.ooms@st.hanze.nl